 with OPZELURA

-A young woman with vitiligo's face, showing repigmentation progress at 2 months of treatment.
+A young woman's face with vitiligo, showing repigmentation progress at 2 months of treatment with OPZELURA.

 AT ~2 Months of